matin234/demo-commands/README.md

 # demo-commands
-demo repo for practicing commands
+this is a demo repo for practicing commands